slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"We're even wrong about which mistakes we're making."
 -- Carl Winfeld*

+> *"If something fails where you thought it would fail, that is not a failure."
+-- Kevin Kelly*

 > *"The greatest mistake you can make in life is to continually be afraid you will make one."
 -- Elbert Hubbard*